leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-one-day-deployment-user-manual.md

 ## ION Component Upload History

-- To verify the upload history of ION components, navigate to Leanswift ->Econnect Base -> ION Component Upload history.
+- To verify the upload history of ION components, navigate to Leanswift ->eConnect Base -> ION Component Upload History.
 - If the Job ID is 201 means the connection is successfully done.
 - If the Job ID is 400 means invalid input work flow, workflow already exists, or workflow name is missing, and it is displayed on the configuration page also.
 - If the Job ID is 500 means Server Error